 - On the zodiac photography is much more documentary and photojournalism.
 You have to be quick with your camera.
 So use shutter priority with 1/1000 sec. minimum depending on the speed of the Zodiac and apply ISO automatic.

 - For flying birds and the occasional whale my 300 prime is always wide open, on aperture priority, and the ISO setting in manual mode according to gain enough speed.
 But you could also use ISO automatic (ISO 400-3200) as well.
 If you like to capture smaller birds like petrels the 1.4x extender might be a good idea.

 I also shot many landscapes with the 300mm on my D700.
-An other possibility to capture nice frames is to bring the ship itself and its people into the picture, either to frame a landscape, or to show the magnitude of an iceberg.
-Than the mid-range zoom is the one.
-If you take a strong wide angle instead, you get a big foreground (ship and/or people) but the landscape will be too small for my taste.
+Another possibility to capture nice frames is to bring the ship itself and its people into the picture, either to frame a landscape, or to show the magnitude of an iceberg.
+Then the mid-range zoom is the one.
+If you take a strong wide-angle instead, you get a big foreground (ship and/or people) but the landscape will be too small for my taste.
 So the 35mm on my D700 and the 55mm in case of medium film format are my preferred focal length for that kind of work.
-To capture people and photo situations on the zodiac some times a wide angle zoom like a 18-35 helps but normally my 28-85 works well enough.
+To capture people and photo situations on the zodiac some times a wide-angle zoom like a 18-35 helps but normally my 28-85 works well enough.

 What is Really Important?

 - High ISO capability, esp. during worse weather conditions

 - Rain gear for your camera(s), always apply the hood on every lens, it helps much